shawngraham/cdh2020/content/en/week/instructions-part1.md

 2. Get yourself a proper text editor; [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io) are good and free (though Sublime will periodically ask you to register).
 A text editor lets you edit any file on your machine, and create text files like .csv or .md or .txt or write python or R code.
 (The `file extension` on a file - .doc or .xls or .txt etc - tells your computer what program to use to open or run the file.)

-3. Take a look at the suggested sequences of technical work; decide whether you will do the [minimum sequence](tutorials/1-basic-progression/#minimum-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).
+3. Take a look at the suggested sequences of technical work; decide whether you will do the [newcomer sequence](tutorials/1-basic-progression/#newcomer-sequence), the [standard sequence](tutorials/1-basic-progression/#standard-sequence), or the [going-further sequence](tutorials/1-basic-progression/#going-further-sequence).
 Read and make sure you're clear on [the basic idea behind these tutorials](tutorials/1-basic-progression/#introduction).

 4. Then complete the appropriate tutorials by the due date to the best of your ability.